Are you after some miniature fish that are also full of personality?

 This is normal for the Boraras species.

-A school of Chili Rasbora fish will thrive in clean aquarium water with stable chemistry and temperature.
-To not stress the fish you should change their water more frequently but in smaller portions.
+A school of Chili Rasbora fish will thrive in clean aquarium water that has stable chemistry and temperature.
+To avoid stressing these fish you should change their water more frequently and in smaller portions.

 The flow from the filter should be minimal because these fish are not used to swimming against a strong current.